Vernon Dalhart: Hits

 Dalhart had a hit single with his 1924 recording of "The Wreck of the Old 97", a classic American ballad about the derailment of Fast Mail train No. 97 near Danville, Virginia, in 1903.
 Recorded for the Victor Talking Machine Company, the song alerted the national record companies to the existence of a sizable market for country-music vocals.
 It became the first Southern song to become a national success.
 With "The Prisoner's Song" as the b-side, the single eventually sold as many as seven million copies, a huge number for recording in the 1920s.
 It was awarded a gold disc by the Recording Industry Association of America (RIAA) and was the biggest-selling, non-holiday record in the first 70 years of recorded music.
 Joel Whitburn, a statistician for Billboard magazine, determined that "The Prisoner's Song" was No. 1 hit for twelve weeks in 1925–26.

 One of the recordings most associated with Vernon Dalhart, especially in the United Kingdom, is his 1925 track "The Runaway Train" (Talking Machine Co., Camden, New Jersey, Victor 19685-A, Shellac).
-This was played on BBC Radio's 'Children's Favourites' between 1954 and 1982, and even now almost every compilation of children's records in the UK includes this timeless favourite.
+This was played on BBC Radio's Children's Favourites between 1954 and 1982, and even now almost every compilation of children's records in the UK includes this track.

 Wanting to repeat the success of the single, the Victor Company sent Ralph Peer to the southern mountains in 1927 to facilitate the Bristol Sessions.
 These sessions led to the discovery of singer Jimmie Rodgers and the Carter Family, after which Peer's royalty model would become the standard of the music industry.

-Death

-Dalhart died in Bridgeport, Connecticut, on September 14, 1948.
+Later life and death

+By the late 1930s, Dalhart's popularity declined and he had lost much of his income in the Great Depression.
+He produced one final recording for Bluebird Records in 1939 then eventually retired and relocated to Bridgeport, Connecticut in 1940 where he worked as a night clerk for the Hotel Barnum.

+He died on September 14, 1948 of a coronary occlusion at the age of 65.
+He is buried in Mountain Grove Cemetery in Bridgeport.

+Posthumous Events

+In November 1955, as conversations surround Dalhart and Jimmie Rodgers began to stir.
+Ralph Peer, felt compelled to make a few comments about Dalhart's career.
+He made the fine distinction that Dalhart was not a "Hillbilly Artist" but merely a "popular artist who sang hillbilly songs."
+He catagorized Dalhart as someone who "had the peculiar ability to adapt hillbilly music to suit the taste of the non-hillbilly population and labeled him as "a profitable substitute for a real hillbilly."